image

 Programmes

-Programme managers maintain a long-term perspective, balancing immediate needs with future opportunities.
+Programme managers have a long-term perspective and balance short-term project requirements with future opportunities.

 Stakeholder management